 Rename a user

-You can change a user’s display name—the first and last name that appears in mail messages they send, calendar guest lists, and other Google services.
-Users can also change their display name (if changes are allowed) in Google+.
-See Prevent users from changing their Google+ profile names for details.
+A user’s display name is the first and last name that appears in mail messages they send, calendar guest lists, and other Google services.
+The display name also appears in the global contacts Directory.

-- Sign in to the Google Admin console.
+Sign in to your Google Admin console.

-- From the Home page, click Users.
+- From the Admin console dashboard, go to Users.